RGG Studio: Amusement Vision

-Amusement Vision consistently produced high selling titles and was profitable every year.
+Amusement Vision consistently produced high selling games and was profitable every year.
 Nagoshi was promoted within Sega along with Yuji Naka and Hisao Oguchi who also ran profitable studios in the form of Naka's Sonic Team and Oguchi's Hitmaker.
 When Oguchi became company president in 2003, he announced his intention to consolidate Sega's studios into "four or five core operations".
 As part of the consolidation, the non-sports staff of Smilebit, developers of games like Jet Set Radio Future and Panzer Dragoon Orta on Xbox, were absorbed by Amusement Vision.
 Smilebit was considered to be less commercially successful than AV and also focused more on the console market, but had high technical skills.
 Nagoshi had to think about how to use everyone's skill to the best of their ability.
 When the idea of a game portraying the Japanese underworld came about from Nagoshi, Masayoshi Kikuchi who previously worked on the Jet Set Radio series at Smilebit, agreed to the concept.
 Coincidentally he was watching yakuza type movies and also had a desire to turn that type of atmosphere into a game.
 By 2004, AV had about 124 employees.

 During 2004, Sammy Corporation bought a controlling share in Sega and created the new company Sega Sammy Holdings, an entertainment conglomerate.
 Since then, Sega and Sammy became subsidiaries of the aforementioned holding company, with both companies operating independently, while the executive departments merged.
 Prior to the acquisition by Sammy, Sega began the process of re-integrating its subsidiaries into the main company, which was completed by October 2004.
 Sega would also restructure the development studios again, consolidating the divisions further into the Global Entertainment, Amusement Software, and New Entertainment R&D divisions.